 Nikki is passionate about the importance of birth professionals learning how to communicate effectively with clients and using these skills to build relationships with their peers and caregivers.
 Having real skills to pass on to new families meant that they are able to make informed decisions that are right for them, long after we’ve been involved in their journey.
 Those working in this field need to have a strong support base to enable them to cope with the emotional nature of our work, and develop a network of other birth professionals who come from diverse backgrounds and cultures to give us a breadth of knowledge and perspectives.

 Nikki’s vision for CBI has always been to provide a global network of highly qualified and passionate birth professionals who can truly make a difference in the lives of the families they work with.
 When not supporting our incredible, talented team, Nikki can be found relaxing with friends, enjoying a glass of red wine, or reading research for fun!
 After a lifetime of avoiding exercise, Nikki has recently started yoga and kickboxing as a way to manage too much good food and wine!
-With 23 years of experience in supporting women through pregnancy, birth and parenting, Nikki is stretching her wings and will begin a Masters in Clinical Education in 2017.
+With 26 years of experience in supporting women through pregnancy, birth, and parenting, Nikki is stretching her wings and is currently studying a Masters in Human Rights.

 One of Maggie’s first vocations in the 1960’s was as a birth supporter and, despite life taking many different directions since then, she has remained passionate about women having a voice and advocating for themselves.